 Disaster Relief is one of the most popular and well-known ministries offered by California Southern Baptist Convention, providing Christian love in action by meeting urgent needs of hurting humanity in crisis.

-Whether serving a hot meal, clearing a home-site after a wildfire or clearing mud out of a home after a flood, California Southern Baptist Disaster Relief Ministries (CSBDRM) meets those needs with loving care and in a timely manner.
-CSBDRM has more than 3,000 trained volunteers and a fleet of equipment ready for deployment at any moment.
+Whether serving a hot meal from our mass feeding unit, clearing a home-site with our cleanup & recovery – after a wildfire or clearing mud from a home after a flood – and most importantly, providing spiritual care and emotional support to disaster survivors, California Southern Baptist Disaster Relief Ministries (CSBDRM) meets those needs with loving care in a timely manner.
+CSBDRM has more than 1,500 active, trained volunteers and a fleet of equipment ready for deployment at any moment.

-CSBDRM efforts are administered through the CSBC Missions Discipleship Group.
-At the time of a disaster, CSBDRM coordinates the deployment of volunteers and support equipment to assist hurting individuals and churches by providing ministries applicable to the situation.
-CSBC personnel listed on this page are eager to help answer questions.
+CSBDRM efforts are administered through the CSBC Evangelism & Missions Initiatives Team.
+At the time of a disaster, CSBDRM coordinates the deployment of volunteers and support equipment.
+Personnel listed on this page are ready to answer your questions.

 National efforts are coordinated through the North American Mission Board.

 In response to these uncertain times, California Southern Baptist Disaster Relief has set up a call-inprayer line that is staffed with our DR trained chaplains to offer prayer and encouragement to those who might be alone, isolated or discouraged.
 The line will initially be staffed from 8 a.m. to 8 p.m. seven days a week beginning Sunday, March 29th through the COVID-19 crisis.

 Each year CSBC offers several events to train Disaster Relief volunteers in a number of specialties.
 Check the list below or click on the links at the right for information or to learn more about becoming a trained volunteer.